Audrey Marrs: Music

 Before her film career, Marrs was a participant in the Olympia, Washington indie rock scene.
 Marrs graduated Tumwater High School in Tumwater, Washington in 1988.
 She graduated from The Evergreen State College in Olympia, Washington in 1996.

 In 2001 she was working as an art curator and was a co-founder of Ladyfest, a global music and arts festival.

-In 2002, Marrs was the keyboardist for the album Girls Get Busy by the punk band Bratmobile.
-Before that, she was a member of the band Mocket.
+The next year, Marrs was the keyboardist for the album Girls Get Busy by the punk band Bratmobile.
+Before that, she was a member of the band Mocket, also on keys and as bassist.